MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 ### Preparation Steps

-1. Ensure that you have cloned the **20486D** directory from GitHub.
-It contains the code segments for this course's labs and demos.
+Ensure that you have cloned the **20486D** directory from GitHub.
+It contains the code segments for the labs and demos in this course.
 **(https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles)**

 ### Exercise 1: Exploring a Razor Pages Application